SORISS2331332/ProjectCine/README.md

 # Features:
 ---Film Library: Access to a diverse collection of movies.<br>
---Intuitive Search: Easily find your favorite films with sorting and filtering options.<br>
+---Intuitive Search: Easily find your favorite films with sorting and filtering options.<br>
 ---Responsive User Interface: Enjoy a seamless experience across all devices.<br>